Florida Blue Medicare Advantage Plans for 2021

-Are you a Florida senior citizen who is trying to maximize your Medicare benefits?
-Just as each senior citizen has her own unique needs and preferences, insurers offer a variety of different ways to enjoy these hard-earned health benefits and even help you plan for medical expenses that original Medicare does not completely cover.
-At Secure Health Options, we want to help all Floridians find the right plan that assures them of convenient and affordable access to the best medical providers.
-You can request information on Medicare Advantage plans and Florida Medicare supplemental insurance in your own local area by entering your home ZIP code in the box at the top of this page.
+You can request information on Florida Blue Medicare Advantage plans for 2021 and Florida Medicare Supplemental insurance in your own local area by entering your home ZIP code in the box at the top of this page.
 If you have questions or would like help signing up, be sure to give us a call.

-Medicare Advantage (MA) plans are not the same as Medicare supplements.
-This is a quick comparison of the essential differences between Medicare Advantage and Medicare supplements:
+Florida Medicare Advantage plans are not the same as Medicare supplements.
+This is a quick comparison of the essential differences between Florida Medicare Advantage plans and Medicare supplements:

-- A supplement works with original Medicare to fill in the gaps for things that Medicare Part A and Medicare Part B do not fully cover.
+- A Supplement works with original Medicare to fill in the gaps for things that Medicare Part A and Medicare Part B do not fully cover.
+Some of these plans are cost-sharing Supplement plans, though, so you may still have some copays and other costs, depending on the plan that you choose.

-- An MA plan becomes your new insurance policy, and you will use your private plan card instead of your Medicare card when you get health services.
+- A Medicare Advantage plan becomes your new insurance policy, and you will use your private plan card instead of your Medicare card when you get health services.

 There are 3,527,830 Medicare recipients in Florida.
 Consider some interesting statistics about plan preferences in different areas from a spotlight produced by the Kaiser Family Foundation in 2013: